lukesh-b/ansible-auto.publ/Services/README.md

 The systemd module is used for MariaDB to ensure service compatibility on systemd-based systems.
 Modify the playbook if you want to support other distributions (e.g., use apt for Debian/Ubuntu).
 ```

+🛡️ License
+MIT License.
+See LICENSE file for details.